luca-commits/3DV-sdfdepth/README.md

 - The comleted KITTI depth maps will be in the `depth_completion/cont_depth` directory

-### 3. Generating the scene dataset
+### 4. Generating the scene dataset

 Define which KITTI scenes you want to train scene representation models by listing them in the `train_syncs.txt` file.
-To run the generation code, just start the `submit_preprocessing.sh` script.
+To run the generation code, in the `submit_preprocessing.sh` script, change the following constants:

+ - OUTPUT_DIR: directory where the generated scene datasets will be stored
+ - KITTI_RGB: path to KITTI RGB images
+ - IMAGE_DIR: directory which will be used to store intermediate dataset files
+ - COMPLETED_DEPTH_DIR: directory containing completed depths (output of previous step)
+ - OMNIDATA_PATH: path to the downloaded Omnidata repository
+ - PRETRAINED_OMNIDATA_MODELS: path to directory containing pretrained Omnidata models

+After editing the constants, start the `submit_preprocessing.sh` script.

 The scenes will be split into sections of 100 frames and each 100 frame section will be used to train a separate scene representation model.

-### 4. Training scene representation models
+### 5. Training scene representation models

 Once you have generated the scene dataset following the instructions oulined above, you are ready to start training the scene representation model (MonoSDF).